Serving as a Short Term Missionary (STM)

 No previous experience with disability?
 No problem.
 We fully train every STM before Family Retreat begins – there is nothing to fear!

 Family Retreat STMs must be at least 17 years old.
 They are committed Christians with a desire to serve families affected by disability.
 They are flexible team players who are able to offer friendship, support, and general assistance to help families get the most out of their week.
 STMs must be able to serve the entire length of the retreat and attend training prior to the retreat.
 (If you are under 17, check with your Retreat Director for other service opportunities.)

 STMs do not provide personal or medical care.
 Families that need this type of care bring their own personal attendant or nurse.

 Onsite training occurs before the families are due to arrive.
 This builds a team atmosphere and helps STMs understand their specific roles.
 Ongoing support from experienced leaders is available throughout the retreat.

 We recommend applying as early as possible.
-STM applications are accepted until all STM positions are filled for the retreat, or up to two weeks before the retreat begins.
+We accept STM applications until all STM positions are filled for the retreat, or up to two weeks before the retreat begins.

 Choose a Retreat and APPLY as a STM Today!

-Although some STMs pay their way personally, many raise financial support.
-Many STMs find that their own church is willing to support them through their missions, local outreach, or disability ministry programs.
+Although some STMs pay their way personally, many raise financial support and find that their own church is willing to support them through their missions, local outreach, or disability ministry programs.
 STMs often send letters to friends and relatives explaining what they are doing and giving them the opportunity to support the ministry by helping financially.
-Whichever approach you choose, we'll give you the tools you need to help with raising support.
+Whichever approach you choose, we give you the tools you need to help with raising support.